Tommy Pham Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.66).
+- The Rockies have the last-ranked team ERA among all league pitching staffs (5.65).

-- Rockies pitchers combine to give up 200 total home runs at a clip of 1.5 per game (second-most in the league).
+- The Rockies surrender the second-most home runs in baseball (200 total, 1.5 per game).

-- In his most recent outing on Wednesday against the Atlanta Braves, the right-hander tossed five innings, giving up three earned runs while surrendering nine hits.
+- In his last appearance on Thursday, the lefty tossed 5 2/3 innings against the Atlanta Braves, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.